Pod-Point/laravel-mail-export/README.md

 You will be able to specify:

 * `enabled`: wether this package is enabled or not.
-This is enabled by default once installed but the `MAIL_EXPORT` environment variable can also be used to configure this.
+Once installed, it's enabled by default but the `MAIL_EXPORT` environment variable can be used to configure this.
 * `disk`: which disk to use by default. `null` will use the default disk from your application filesystem.
 * `path`: the default path you would like to export your mails within a storage disk.